This post is a part of the series The Making of VX1, so read that for context.

 You really just need a pair of headphones you are used to, so you know what you are listening to.
 Headphones like this will never be optimal, but they do a good enough job to get most of the way there.
 Low-end and the space of a track will become problems if you try to mix using headphones, though.

 There are a lot of other great preamp interfaces at a cheaper price-point.
 I'm a big fan of Steinberg UR series interfaces.
 That being said, my favorite are RME interfaces.
 They have clean preamps and have always been super stable for me.

 Note: I do not use an external preamp.
 However, part of this is because I used a tube microphone for this project, which has its own amplification/power source, and has its own distinct character.
 For a barebones setup, I would STILL run without an external preamp, and just use an interface with clean integrated preamps.

 Ableton Live 10 Digital Audio Workstation

-Tracking and Editing acappella is fairly basic functionalities, though, and can be done in pretty much any DAW in a very similar manner.
+Tracking and Editing acappella are fairly basic use-cases, and can be done in pretty much any DAW in a very similar manner.
 In fact, for most of my past acappella projects, I have used Reaper DAW, as it is more light and nimble than any other DAW I've used.